mlaws21/wrfc-site/SETUP.md

 * run "aws configure" and paste the keys

-* see above for other commands
+* see README.md for other commands

 * tutorial here: https://www.youtube.com/watch?v=_DIRSI07kxY&t=352s